Planning a business? Write an awesome business plan the easy way with these 14 essentials

-Since the start of the pandemic, a ton of positive trends have popped up.
+Since the pandemic, a ton of positive trends have popped up.
 Animal shelters have seen record numbers of adoptions.
 People are spending more time in their gardens and looking after indoor plants.
 Tons of gyms, trainers and fitness apps are offering freebies, helping people stay fit and discover new workouts.
 Families and friends are checking in with each other on group chats and Zoom sessions.
 And if you haven’t tried sewing your own mask, making preserves, doing a shoestring reno or baking your own sourdough – well, you’re missing out.

 Many people have been considering starting their own business.
 Chances are there are at least a few people in your life who’ve used this time to change tack in their career.
 Maybe they’ve started working independently as a consultant or contractor, working from home.
 Perhaps they’ve started thinking about what they can do to respond to the massive lifestyle changes we’re all going through.
 Or maybe they’ve taken the opportunity to start planning their dream business when we all get back to the ‘new normal’.
 You might have spotted people in your social media news feed wondering out loud about the possibilities, or even launching their brand-new businesses online.